doug919/multi_relational_script_learning/README.md

     - model: pretrained/out_transr_v0.2.10_long9_tmp
     - config: train_config_transr_v0.2.10_long9.json

-# running experiments with pre-trained models
+# Run experiments with pre-trained models

 To begin with, download the test data and pretrain models in the Download section, and decompress them in the repo folder.
 You need two configuation files: train_config_{xxx}.json and relation_{xxx}.json.
 Check all the file paths in the configuration file are correct.